mhakkinen/SSML-issues/ssmltool/readme.md

 For Apple platforms that do not support SSML, but do have their own speech markup, a subset of SSML is transformed from the data attributes to the Apple speech markup and then sent to Web Speech.

+This code is made available "as is" for demonstration purposes, and not intended as a specific proposed method of implementing SSML support in HTML.